TheDizzler/DXTKGui/README.md

 ##DONE:
->- Primitve Shapes - filled rectangle; un-filled rectangle; line
+>- Primitve Shapes - filled rectangle; un-filled rectangle; triangle (needs work); line
 >- Text Labels - normal and clickable
->- Button - text and image
+>- Button - text, image, animated
 >- TexturePanel - can take a ShaderResourceView, display it, and scroll vertically
 >- Dialog Box - draggable and non-draggable; implements TexturePanel to allow text scrolling; no image (bg) loading yet;
 >- Check Box - with onClickListener
 >- ListBox - with onClickListener; auto-size to content
 >- Scrollbar - now with customizable sprites!
 >- Combo Box
+>- Spinner - can take any vector of wstring
 >- can load images and animations from spritesheets
 >- transition effects (tested on screens and dialog only)
+>- controls can store a tranlsation matrix function to allow their use with a camera (world space vs screen space)

 ##TODO:
->- ###BugFixes
+>- !text in dialog doesn't center any more!
+>- Test using controls with layerdepth
->- Button doesn't show hover again after click and release
+>- Button doesn't show hover again after click and release (fixed?)
+>- ImageButtons do not go back to hoverstate after press release
->- Dialog Box - allow hyphenating of words that can't fit on one line (line 139 - Elevator Project has an update)
+>- Dialog Box - allow hyphenating of words that can't fit on one line with option to turn on/off (currently puts whole word on next line or puts break in word)
 >- control contents should adjust for frame thickness
->- Dialog Box buttons don't position properly when adding new buttons manually (only cancel button?)
+>- ~~Dialog Box buttons don't position properly when adding new buttons manually (only cancel button?)~~
->- add createRectangleSprite to GuiFactory
->- change static guiFactory to shared_ptr
 >- TexturePanel - add horizontal scrolling
+>- A Panel for adding controls?
 >- Dialog Box - allow custom bg image;
+>- force minimum size for dialog box?
->- Scrollbar - that can be slapped on to anything; horizontal scrolling
+>- Scrollbar that can be slapped on to anything; horizontal scrolling
 >- List Box - multi-select; test adding, removing, clearing items live
 >- Radio Buttons
->- spinner
 >- Slider
 >- add triggers for sfx (can use actionlisteners...good enough?)
 >- Combo Box - allow custom frame/bg image
 >- ListBox - allow custom frame/bg image
+>- put default images into a spritesheet
 >- tooltips?
 >- More Primitive Shapes - if I feel they might be useful
 >- Other stuff I can't think of at the moment
 >- demo and how-to videos
 >- Some kind of document to explain what's going on under the hood and how to use it effectivily....
+>- create .DLL version